focusaurus/tidy-site/content/_index.md

 <div class="demo-float">
 <img src="https://placekitten.com/320/350">
 <p>Just for funzies, we can do a responsive image float, too.
 This starts mobile-first as single column, but on bigger screens the image floats on the right.
-SASS has a nice way to parameterize this mixin for left and right floats.</p>
+SASS has a nice way to parameterize this mixin for left and right floats.
+I should also note that this is the <em>ONLY</em> use of CSS media query breakpoints I use on this site.</p>
 </div>

 Code: {{ github(path="sass/_core-layout.scss") }} the float mixin.